-There are several fundamentals that help shape the long term strength or weakness of the major currencies.
-We’ve included what we think are the most important, for your reading pleasure:
+There are several fundamental factors that help shape the long term strength or weakness of the major currencies and will affect you as a forex trader.
+We’ve included what we think are the most important for your reading pleasure:

 Economic Growth and Outlook

 We start easy with the economy and outlook held by consumers, businesses and the governments.
 It’s easy to understand that when consumers perceive a strong economy, they feel happy and safe, and they spend money.
 Companies willingly take this money and say, “Hey, we’re making money!
 Wonderful!
 Now… uh, what do we do with all this money?”